Laura Prepon

 Laura Prepon (/ˈpriːpɒn/ PREE-pon; born March 7, 1980) is an American actress and television director.
 She rose to fame with her role as Donna Pinciotti in the Fox sitcom That '70s Show (1998–2006).
 She is also known for portraying Alex Vause in the Netflix comedy-drama series Orange Is the New Black (2013–2019).
 Prepon made her film debut in 2001 with the independent drama Southlander.
 Her other films include the romantic drama Come Early Morning (2006), the comedy Lay the Favorite (2012), the thriller The Girl on the Train (2016), and the drama The Hero (2017).

-Early life
+Early life and education

 Prepon was born in Watchung, New Jersey.
 She is the youngest of five children of Marjorie (née Coll), a high school teacher and gourmet home chef, and Michael Prepon, an orthopedic surgeon.
 Her father was Jewish, of Eastern European Jewish descent, and her mother has mostly Irish Catholic ancestry.
 Her paternal grandfather, Louis Prepon, was from a town in present-day Ukraine that, over different periods, was part of the Russian Empire and Poland.
 Her maternal 3rd great-grandfather was Union Army General Joseph Bradford Carr.
 Prepon has said she had an interfaith upbringing, observing both Jewish and Catholic religious traditions.

 In 1993, when Prepon was thirteen years old, her father died while undergoing open-heart surgery at age 49.
 She attended Watchung Hills Regional High School until she was 15, then studied at the Total Theatre Lab in New York City.